Cadw sites:

 Aerial shot of Denbigh Castle

-Holywell dates back to Roman times and it has been attracting Christian pilgrimages since c660.
-It is named after St Winefride's Well, a holy well surrounded by a chapel.
+Continue 4mins to Holywell.
+It dates back to Roman times and has been attracting Christian pilgrimages since c660.
+It is named after St Winefride's Chapel and Holy Well.
 According to legend, Saint Winefride was beheaded by Caradog who attempted to attack her and a well appeared where her head fell to the ground.
 The well is one of the Seven Wonders of Wales.
 Today, many pilgrims from all over the world continue to visit Holywell and the Well.
 There is a bus layby used by coaches opposite Tesco's on Rue St. Gregoire.

 An interior shot of St Winefride's Chapel and Well.